 History

 Murphy has been a strong community supporter throughout its history, focusing primarily on educational endeavors.
-It’s founder, Charles H. Murphy, Jr., was described as an educator at heart, even more so than a businessman.
-He believed, “with good education, people are more productive.
+Its founder, Charles H. Murphy, Jr., was described as an educator at heart, even more so than a businessman.
+He believed, “With good education, people are more productive.
 To educate people is good business.”

 Unlike traditional forms of financial aid, the El Dorado Promise is a universal program, which means there are no merit or financial need requirements.
 The only requirement is to graduate from El Dorado High School, after having been enrolled since at least ninth grade.